rudi-brits/Elevator.Simulation/README.md

 3. Validation: The OtisConfigurationValidator validates the deserialized object to ensure it is correctly structured.
 4. Application: If valid, the configuration is applied to the service.
 If invalid, an exception is thrown.

+NOTE: Elevators are allowed to have their own floor configuraions within the bounds of the building.

 UI Overview -
 The Otis Simulation Service includes a user interface (UI) built using the Terminal.Gui library.
 This UI is a text-based interface designed to simulate elevator operations in a terminal or console environment.